 11.)
 Cable reinforcement does not eliminate cracking, however, when installed, cable greatly reduces the effects of cracking by eliminating the ability of the crack to open up or shift.
 There is a limit to the strength of cable.
 If enough force is applied, cable can fail resulting in separation.

 12.)
 There may be a void in front of the edging where the sod has been removed.
 This is normal.
-Although it is not mandatory (the grass will grow back naturally) you may want to replace a small amount of topsoil back into this void and re-seed.
+Although not mandatory (the grass will grow back naturally) you may want to replace a small amount of topsoil back into this void and re-seed.

-Your edging was undamaged at the time we left it in your custody.
-If the edging becomes damaged after we leave, we will gladly return to fix the problem.
-However, there will be a minimum $180.00 charge for the first hour, plus materials, to return in the ¾ ton service truck.
-If the solution requires a full crew and the installation truck you will be provided a quote for the repair in advance.
-Minimums apply.
-Repair services are payable in advance.
-Additional time will be billed at $90/labor hour or our current labor rate.
-WE DO NOT WANT TO CHARGE YOU FOR REPAIRS.
-PLEASE TAKE PROPER STEPS TO PREVENT PROBLEMS FROM OCCURRING!
+Your edging will be undamaged at the time we leave it in your custody.
+If the edging becomes damaged after we leave, we will return to fix the issue.
+However, there will be a minimum charge for the first hour, plus materials, to return in the ¾ ton service truck.
+If the solution requires a full crew and installation truck, a quote will be provided in advance and shall not be less than 50% of our current project minimum + materials, payable in advance.
+Due to the time and resources required repairs are ridiculously expensive.
+PLEASE TAKE PROPER STEPS TO PREVENT PROBLEMS FROM OCCURING!

 Copyright © 2021 Sharper Industries, Inc. All Rights Reserved